brettz9/atyourcommand/README.md

 	browser document into WebAppFind) sensitive to site prefs so right-click arguments can optionally be remembered; share options across all of these addons?

+# Higher priority to-dos (shorter)

+1. Have a mechanism to **return from a WebAppFind-opened web app** back to the page which was the source of its content (e.g., in case one accidentally didn't grab enough text or whatever)
+1. Add support for HTML fragments, `<div>`'s, or JSON-stringified arrays for hidden items like the `<script src>`'s, `<link href>`'s or `<html manifest>` on the page.
+1. Include **pre-sets for opening into WebAppFind (and Firefox)** and example like Notepad++
+1. In handling file:// URLs and c:\ paths that are right-clicked (or currently loaded), consider whether to handle **revealing a desktop folder** (or **copying folder/file path**), **bare execution on desktop or with web app** (without specific executable, args, etc. or with hard-coded/prompt/etc.), e.g., for executables/batch files, etc. in this add-on or filebrowser enhanced (and see the latter's to-do about splitting off its context menu/add-on bar file:// capabilities into separate add-on).

+# Possible to-dos

+1. As per AppLauncher feature request, default to a **specific, configurable executable path** (or save multiple options for drop-down)
+1. Allow storage of **own "path" environment** for greater portability across OS.
+1. Option to **view groups of selectors by output type** (e.g., HTML string, URL, etc.), instead of just by concept (e.g., "image URL" and "SVG as string" being in same image group).
+1. If a link type of command is chosen but no link is selected, **find first item in page**.
+Same with images, videos, script files, stylesheets, etc.
+1. Display of commands in dialog: **move up/down commands** instead of alphabetical?
+1. **Create icons**, etc. for **add-on** and **user creation** of individual commands through local SVG Edit?
+1. Might allow selection of **submenus, separators, etc.**
+1. Any **other command line escaping** (besides quoted string escaping)?
+1. As per AppLauncher feature request, **allow shortcuts on the toolbar**;
+also modify to work with **main menu, app-bar, or key command** as well
+1. Ability to **confirm selected text content is the right type**: a path, URL or file URL, etc.?
+1. Allow atyourcommand to **send content to web apps directly through WebAppFind** code when present (as opposed to through command line)?
 1. To make atyourcommand more meaningful, **test with a Gopher-over-HTTP protocol** (e.g., one limited to `<li>` elements and other tags auto-escaped):